cryptic-game/cryptic-inventory/README.md

-# cryptic-property
+# cryptic-inventory
-Repository for property of an user.
+Repository for property of a user.